erf/mu_state/README.md

 I'd like to keep this packages minimal, but please create an issue if you have a suggestion.

-You can find me on Twitter @apptakk
+I'm on Twitter as @apptakk